- Jason Bartel

 USD’s dugout and clubhouse are located down the third base line, with the visitors calling the first base dugout home.
 Right above the clubhouse is a mini field where kids can go play a game of kickball or something during the game.

 The seating area is very comfortable.
-Each seat has its own cup holder and ton of leg room.
+Each seat has its cup holder and a ton of legroom.
 USD has protective netting in front of all the seats, which feels like it gets in the way of the view a little bit.
 There are a couple of suites available as well, which have box seats plus a lounge area in each one.

 One scoreboard looms beyond the left field wall.
 It can show live action and replays, along with stats and other things that you would expect at a baseball game.
 The PA system is perfect, not too loud, and not too quiet at any location in the ballpark.
 And then the final touch is having posters of famous alums Kris Bryant and Brian Matusz pinned up on the face of the cliff behind home plate.

 The biggest thing the University of San Diego has going for it is its proximity to the ocean.
 Mission Bay and Fiesta Island are about a mile away, which also means that SeaWorld San Diego is the closest attraction to the campus.
-USD actually uses Mission Bay as the training area for their rowing teams, and lists Mission Bay as a university facility on its website.
+USD uses Mission Bay as the training area for its rowing teams and lists Mission Bay as a university facility on its website.